invertase/babel-preset-react-native-syntax/README.md

 This preset includes the syntax plugins from `babel-preset-react-native`.

-This is useful for react-native libraries that want to use Babel plugins that may not be supported by React Native's default preset.
+This is useful for React Native libraries that want to use Babel plugins that may not be supported by React Native's default preset.

 Previously, you'd have to either: